PostOakLab/blossomandjetsam.com/content/about.md

 ## Process

 Our photographic process is as manual as possible.
 While not opposed to technology as another tool, we like the hands-on experience of building cameras, exposing film, and creating prints in a darkroom.
 This forces us to slow down and encourages contemplation as opposed to endlessly scrolling.
-I hope this work can be an antidote to dopamine culture, and instead helps bring something real into focus (a photography metaphor)
+We hope this work can be an antidote to dopamine culture and bring something real into focus.

 We intend to present our art as tangible artifacts: small, limited editions of handmade books and prints.